Normal, Atypical and Malignant Nevi

-Nevi are skin lesions that often begin to grow in childhood or have appeared on the skin by early adult life.
-Nevi may go unnoticed – or they may become a nuisance if rubbing against clothing and getting in the way of shaving.
+Nevi, or moles, are skin lesions that often begin to grow in childhood, or have appeared on the skin by early adult life.
+Nevi may go unnoticed, or they may become a nuisance by rubbing against clothing and getting in the way of shaving.

 - Appear 6 to 12 months after birth